Sockpuppetting: Jailbreaking LLMs by Combining Prefilling with Optimization: Discussion

 And here is Llama's response when asked to provide detailed instructions on making a bomb, while attacked by the universal RollingGCG attack:

-All of this would be evidence towards the second interpretation of gradient-guided prompt attacks; when stripped of the noise, all these attacks do is encode some pretty standard jailbreaking tactics.
-The log-likelihood of generating the acceptance sequence is then simply a proxy for the propensity of the LLM to comply with the prompt.
-Whether the acceptance sequence is actually decoded turns out to be irrelevant.
+A second interpretation, broadly consistent with these observations, is that gradient-guided attacks sometimes encode jailbreaking tactics that resemble manual ones.
+In that sense, the log-likelihood of generating the acceptance sequence acts as a useful proxy for the propensity of the LLM to comply with the prompt.
+Whether the acceptance sequence is actually decoded is less relevant.